 ensuring that the most vulnerable citizens in philadelphia receive much-needed assistance

-In 1991, the Pew Fund for Health and Human Services in Philadelphia (Pew Fund) was created to serve as the primary vehicle through which The Pew Charitable Trusts supports health and social service organizations in the Philadelphia region.
+The Pew Fund for Health and Human Services in Philadelphia (Pew Fund) supports health and social service organizations in the Philadelphia region.
 The program focuses its assistance on organizations that serve some of the most vulnerable members of the community – disadvantaged children, youth, and families; adults with multiple, complex issues such as those related to homelessness and mental health; and the frail elderly.

 Since its inception, the Pew Fund has awarded more than $190 million to approximately 300 nonprofit organizations in Philadelphia and neighboring Bucks, Chester, Delaware, and Montgomery counties.